RyoMameda/ComplexMicrobiome_GeneExpression_CWL/NEW_README.md

 ### 5. Annotation References

-- These references are used on BLAST and DIAMOND processes.
-Downloaded files are available on `Data` directory (accessed on 17,September,2025).
-If you want to use the latest vesions of references, please download using following scripts.
+These reference files are used in the BLAST and DIAMOND processes.
+The downloaded files are available in the `Data` directory (accessed on September 17, 2025).
+If you wish to use the latest versions of the references, please download them using the following scripts.

 ```bash
 # rRNA data from SILVA website (release138.1; accessed on 17,September,2025)